solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS student guide - Azure Synapse Analytics.md

 To bring their entire operation into perspective, Wide World Importers would like to create a dashboard where they can see their KPI's derived from historical data, real-time twitter sentiment and IoT sensor data, and key product recommendations generated using machine learning.

 ### Customer needs

 1. Gain business insights using a combination of historical, real-time, and predictive analytics.

 2. Have a unified approach to handling their structured and unstructured data sources.

 3. Enable their team of data engineers and data scientists to bring in and run complex queries over petabytes of structured data with billions of rows and unstructured enterprise operational data.

 4. Enable business analysts and data science/data engineering teams to share a single source of truth.

 5. They would like to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring.

 6. Prefer to accomplish this working withing a single collaborative environment.

 7. They have concerns about performance, and want to make sure they can understand the core approaches they should take to ensure the best performance of the solution recommended.

 8. Need a solution that provides a consistent security model across all components.

 ### Customer objections

 1. WWI understands that Azure offers several services with overlapping capabilities- they do not want to spend the time stitching them together to get to the desired analytics solution.

-2. The have seen demos from competing systems that claim to load massive datasets in seconds.
+2. They have seen demos from competing systems that claim to load massive datasets in seconds.
 Does Azure offer such a solution?

 3. Can they really minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?

 4. They have heard of serverless querying, does your solution offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
 Would this be appropriate for supporting their dashboards or reports?

 5. If their solution provide serverless querying, are they prevented from using pre-allocated query resources?

 6. Is my data protected at rest and do I have control over the keys used to encrypt it?

 ### Infographic for common scenarios